 DAN LOCKLAIR (b 1949 )

-The composer Dan Locklair is a native of Charlotte, North Carolina (USA).
-He holds a Master of Sacred Music degree from the School of Sacred Music of Union Theological Seminary in New York City and a Doctor of Musical Arts degree from the Eastman School of Music in Rochester, New York.
-He is presently Composer-in-Residence and Professor of Music at Wake Forest University in Winston-Salem, North Carolina.
+Locklair is a native of Charlotte, North Carolina.
+He holds postgraduate degrees from the School of Sacred Music of Union Theological Seminary in New York City and the Eastman School of Music in Rochester, New York.
+He is currently composer-in-residence and Professor of Music at Wake Forest University in Winston-Salem, North Carolina.